 Eat like an Italian

 According to an Italian study conducted at the I.R.C.C.S.
-Neuromed, in Pozzilli, Italy, for those who have already had a heart attack or a stroke, the combination of statins and Mediterranean Diet appears to be the most effective choice to reduce the risk of mortality, especially from cardiovascular causes.
+Neuromed, in Pozzilli, Italy, for those who have already had a heart attack or a stroke, the combination of statins and a Mediterranean Diet appears to be the most effective choice to reduce the risk of mortality, especially from cardiovascular causes.

 The researchers studied over 1,000 adults recruited in the Moli-sani Study, published in the International Journal of Cardiology to analyze statin effectiveness.

-“We found that statins and Mediterranean Diet together were more effective, as compared to one or the other considered separately, in reducing the risk of cardiovascular mortality.
+“We found that statins and the Mediterranean Diet together were more effective, as compared to one or the other considered separately, in reducing the risk of cardiovascular mortality.
 Likely, a Mediterranean diet facilitated the beneficial effect of statins, that in our real-life study were generally used at low doses,” said Marialaura Bonaccio, epidemiologist at the Department of Epidemiology and Prevention and first author of the study.

 Researchers also analyzed the potential underlying mechanisms of this positive interaction, between drugs and eating habits and came to this conclusion: